stephensong/AssemblyScript/lib/loader/README.md

 ---

 * **load**(file: `ArrayBuffer | Uint8Array | string`, options: `ILoadOptions`): `Promise<IModule>`<br />
   Loads a WebAssembly module either from a buffer or from a file and returns a promise for an `IModule`.

 * **ILoadOptions**<br />
   Options to set up the environment created by `load`.

   * **memory**: `WebAssembly.Memory`<br />
-    Memory instance to use, if applicable.
+    Memory instance to import, if applicable.
   * **imports**: `{ [key: string]: any }`<br />
     Import elements.
 Usually functions.